"For the first time, an antidote to certain types of chemotherapy has been approved by the US Food and Drug Administration (FDA).

 Use In Specific Populations

-Carfilzomib was administered intravenously to pregnant rats and rabbits during the period of organogenesis at doses of 0.5, 1, and 2 mg/kg/day in rats and 0.2, 0.4, and 0.8 mg/kg/day in rabbits.
+Carfilzomib administered intravenously to pregnant rats and rabbits during the period of organogenesis was not teratogenic at doses up to 2 mg/kg/day in rats and 0.8 mg/kg/day in rabbits.
 Carfilzomib was not teratogenic at any dose tested.
 In rabbits, there was an increase in pre-implantation loss at ≥ 0.4 mg/kg/day and an increase in early resorptions and post-implantation loss and a decrease in fetal weight at the maternally toxic dose of 0.8 mg/kg/day.
 The doses of 0.4 and 0.8 mg/kg/day in rabbits are approximately 20% and 40%, respectively, of the recommended dose in humans of 27 mg/m² based on body surface area.

-The pharmacokinetics and safety of KYPROLIS were evaluated in a Phase 2 trial in patients with normal renal function and those with mild, moderate, and severe renal impairment and patients on chronic dialysis.
-On average, patients were treated for 5.5 cycles using KYPROLIS doses of 15 mg/m² on Cycle 1, 20 mg/m² on Cycle 2, and 27 mg/m² on Cycles 3 and beyond.
-The pharmacokinetics and safety of KYPROLIS were not influenced by the degree of baseline renal impairment, including the patients on dialysis.
-Since dialysis clearance of KYPROLIS concentrations has not been studied, the drug should be administered after the dialysis procedure [see CLINICAL PHARMACOLOGY].
+No starting dose adjustment is required in patients with baseline mild, moderate, or severe renal impairment or patients on chronic dialysis.
+The pharmacokinetics and safety of Kyprolis were evaluated in a Phase 2 trial in patients with normal renal function and those with mild, moderate, and severe renal impairment and patients on chronic dialysis.
+In this study, the pharmacokinetics of Kyprolis was not influenced by the degree of baseline renal impairment, including the patients on dialysis.
+Since dialysis clearance of Kyprolis concentrations has not been studied, the drug should be administered after the dialysis procedure [see CLINICAL PHARMACOLOGY].

 Additional Kyprolis Information